ChipCE/ADS131M0x/README.md

 * Fix problem of channel offset when using ADS131M04
 * Add example of using ESP32 cled as clock source for ADS131M0x
 * Split ADS131M0x to ADS131M02 and ADS131M04
-* Fix folder structure of examples
+* Fix examples
+* Add support for rp2040

 ## Raibisch's change to original LucasEtchezuri's lib
 * adaption for ADS131M02 and conditional code parts for ADS131M02 and ADS131M04